 Is it possible to attend for one day of the conference?

-The sessions throughout the two days of the conference build on each other so we highly discourage only attending just one of the days.
+The sessions throughout the two days of the conference build on each other, so we strongly recommend you attend both days.

 Will meals be provided?

-Lunch will be provided on Saturday, February 17th.
+Morning coffee/tea, light breakfast pastries, and lunch will be provided on Saturday, November 17th.
 Dinner will not be provided on Friday.